godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

 .. note::

-    Angles in Godot work in radians by default, but you have built-in functions and properties available if you prefer to calculate angles in degrees instead.
+    Angles in Godot are in radians by default, but you have built-in functions and properties available if you prefer to calculate angles in degrees instead.